 In the text area of the card, I’m adding the tags specified on the item as pill badges above the description of the item.
 Finally, in the footer I have a link to the article behind the item.

-Have a look at the result by running the live demo here.
 The first time you load the front page, it will take some time to get the items.
 But when you navigate to another page and then back to the front page, the items will be shown immediately.
 That’s because the’re kept in the session storage for one hour.

 I will be creating more content on the demo application and write articles about that work, so stay tuned!